gmc-code/PC-algorithms1/docs/introduction/introduction.rst

 Introduction
 ====================================================

-PC-Senior_SD documentation!
+PC-techniques documentation!
 ------------------------------

-These docs will help you with your python coding.
+| These docs will help you with your python coding.

-If you are using a trackpad, navigate to various sections and pages by clicking on a heading and then use the arrow keys to move up and down.
+| Pseudocode

 | Home page:
 | https://pc-python.readthedocs.io/en/latest/index.html